HeckHeckHeckHeck/Orca-Workshop/README.md

 # Tutorials

+This is the Tutorial main function.
+Return here after every tutorial to decide what you wanna do next.
+Definitely, do the **Tutorial 1: First Bleeps**, first.

+If you are reading this you must be have completed **Tutorial 1: First Bleeps**.
+Congratulations!
+You did so, right?

+Your next options are:
+1.)
+You feel like the lazy beaver and just want to improve your bleepyness the easy way, and quickly sound like you know what your doing?
+**Tutorial 2a: CakeTracker** is for you

+2.)
+You feel more like the clever rabbit, you need the deep dive, and in the end you want to know more about orca than your fellow workshop-mates that just bleep-away with their 2 operators?
+**Tutorial 2b: ScopeHero** is for you.

 ## Tutorial 1: First Bleeps

-In this tutorial we will only learn 2 of the 26 operators, and we will already be making noise.
+In this tutorial we will only learn 2 of the 26 operators, and we will already be making polymetric noise.
 Isn't that great?

 Have a look into the directory `tutorials/1_first_bleeps/`.